-4.10 An image-space metric quantifying the largest gap between PCP lines is found to correspond roughly to inverse correlation of snow typically found in cold regions and evaporation which is most common in deserts 67 5.1 Shader combination of 5 variables of jet combustion data 70 5.2 Learning system determines areas of interest via user-in-the-loop interaction.
-71 5.3 Structure of an ARTMAP network 73 5.4 Segmentation of flame boundaries in the jet combustion dataset 77 5.5 Segmentation of tumor in MRI dataset 78 5.6 SFAM network output node clustering of jet combustion data 80 5.7 SFAM network output node clustering of MRI data showing accurate clas- sification of the tumor (black) as well as the surrounding edema 81 5.8 High proton density and low amounts of blood flow is the single most im- portant database factor in delineating a tumor caused from metastatic bron- chogenic carcinoma.
-83 5.9 Parallel coordinate plot of 10 complement-coded features for the jet combus- tion dataset showing in red all datapoints corresponding to flame boundaries based upon a set of 4 extracted compound boolean range queries 83 5.10 Parallel coordinate plot of a subset of the variables in the MRI dataset showing in red all datapoints corresponding to tumor 84
+4.10 An image-space metric quantifying the largest gap between PCP lines is found to correspond roughly to inverse correlation of snow typically found in cold regions and evaporation which is most common in deserts 59 5.1 Shader combination of 5 variables of jet combustion data 62 02 5.2 System diagram of learning system that determines areas of interest via user-in-the-loop interaction.
+63 5.3 Structure of an ARTMAP network 64 5.4 Segmentation of flame boundaries in the jet combustion dataset. $\ldots$ .
+68 5.5 Segmentation of tumor in MRI dataset.
+69 5.6 SFAM network output node clustering of jet combustion data 70 5.7 SFAM network output node clustering of MRI data showing accurate clas- sification of the tumor (black) as well as the surrounding edema. $\ldots$ .
+71 5.8 High proton density and low amounts of blood flow is the single most im- portant database factor in delineating a tumor caused from metastatic bron- chogenic carcinoma.
+72 5.9 Parallel coordinate plot of 10 complement-coded features for the jet combus- tion dataset showing in red all datapoints corresponding to flame boundaries based upon a set of 4 extracted compound boolean range queries 73 5.10 Parallel coordinate plot of a subset of the variables in the MRI dataset showing in red all datapoints corresponding to tumor.
+74